LaurePiechaczyk/project4-code-institute-django/TESTING.md

 ### Python
 Some automatic python tests were conducted and can be found in home and dashboard apps.

+In the app home:
+  - file "test_views.py": The accesses to the home page and to the categories were tested.

+In the app dashboard:
-The forms for creating Todo Items and entering nouns, the Todo model, and the views were tested.
+  - file "test_form.py": The forms for creating Todo Items and entering nouns were tested
+  - file "test_views.py": It was tested that the dashboard cannot be accessed if the user is not logged in.
+  - file "test_model.py": It was tested that when a Todo Item is created, it is by default not done and that the string of the item returns the name of the item.

 ## Manual testing